Clapeysron/Mycraft/README.md

 It's a Minecraft clone with lighting effects based on modern OpengGL on MacOS use C++ and build with XCode.

+Its iOS transplant Version [Mobilecraft](https://github.com/Clapeysron/MobileCraft) use most of the data part c++ code in this project and use GLKit to render and Objective-C for bridging.

 ![1](md_pic/1.jpg)

 ## Features